-The Westerly Tempest 31, a masthead sloop, was designed by Ed Dubois and built in the UK by Westerly Marine Ltd.
+The Westerly Tempest 31, a masthead sloop, is a sailboat designed by British naval architect Ed Dubois and constructed by Westerly Yachts, a UK-based boat-building company.

 Underwater Profile: Fin Keel (or a bilge keel option) & Spade Rudder